galeraga/3D-semantic-parsing/README.md

 2) Shape part segmentation
 3) Scene semantic parsing

-In this project, we'll be focus on implementing only object classification and scene semantic parsing.
-As a dataset, we'll use the S3DIS dataset, where every point also includes color info by default, in addition to its spatial coordinates (xyzrgb).
+In this project, we'll be focus on implementing only **object classification** and **scene semantic parsing**.
+As a dataset, we'll use the **S3DIS dataset**, where every point also includes color info by default, in addition to its spatial coordinates (xyzrgb).

 ## Main goals
 This is section1